deathworlders/online/content/books/deathworlders/chapter-45-we-need-each-other.md

 Ray, Spears and Cook sprang up it and got into position where they weren’t immediately obvious as the drones swept down and began to map the next victim.
 When she got to the top of the ramp, Ray could hear busy sounds already at work in the engineering bay as Conley and Garaaf tore the ship apart looking for their prizes.

 For a tense minute or two, nothing much happened.
 Then she flinched back as a brilliant green beam swept through the open ramp.
 It was followed seconds later by a drone, come to map the ship’s interior.
-None of them got a chance to react to its presence: it spun a neat three-sixty in the middle of the cargo bay, swept the whole volume in less than a second, and *immediately* turns its attention on the three humans.
+None of them got a chance to react to its presence: it spun a neat three-sixty in the middle of the cargo bay, swept the whole volume in less than a second, and *immediately* turned its attention on the three humans.

 “Garaaf!”
 Spears raised his rifle to aim at it, squinting against the light as it scanned him.
 “Trouble!”